 Since 1997, Anandolok School has been contributing to the educational development of underprivileged students in the Anadapur area.
-The centre provides education to children whose parents are generally daily waged labourers.
-This project is funded by the National Child Labour Programme (NCLP).
+The centre provides education to children whose parents are generally daily paid labourers.
+This project is partly funded by the Smile Foundation.

-Anandalok School implements two teaching sessions, one in the morning from 9:00am to 12:00am including 50 students and an evening session for older children aged between 9 to 14 years old.
-The main focus is on developing the childrens basic literacy and numeracy so that they will be eligible for admittance into the mainstream government schools.
-The students sit their examinations in the months of April and May, those who excell continue their education in the government schools.
-With the older students the main target is to enroll the students within a mainstream school within one year.
+Anandalok School implements two teaching sessions, one in the morning from 9:00am to 12:00am ange between 2 to 8 years, including 50 students and an evening session for older children aged between 9 to 14 years old.
+The main

 Two main teachers are responsible for the education programme at Anandolok school namely Shikha Chakraborty and Lalita Padra.
-They have taught here for twenty years and have seen many improvemnets despite the economics challenges.
+They have taught here for twenty years and have seen many improvements despite the economics challenges.
 Many modern teaching methodologies are implemented for the students such as worksheets, flashcards, picture study and group work.
 The school also provides educational resources for their students.
+In this year the player from KKR delightedly interacted with the students and all students enjoyed the moment very much.
+Volunteers from SUAS experience with DAS, collaborating on a number of projects.

-Each year the children are taken on an excursion.
-Last year they were taken to Science City and in 2015 to the Zoo.
-Volunteers from SUAS Ireland visit this school annually to initiate activities with the students for 10 weeks.
+Ireland visit this school annually to initiate activities with the students for 10 weeks.
+Due to the outbreak of Covid-19, SUAS volunteers instead engaged in a virtual volunteering

-Additionally, Anandalok provides a medical service to its students and their parents whom can attend regularly for medical check-up.
+Additionally, Anandalok provides a medical service to its students and their parents who can attend regularly for medical check-up.